-Electron and hole pairs on the anode (Au/TiO2) surface are generated by solar light, and the adsorbed benzyl alcohol molecules on the anode are oxidized by h^+ to the benzyl alcohol active cation (C6H5-CH2OH+), while oxygen molecules reduce to the superoxide radicals O2. (see the scheme in Figure 7).
-After that, the combination of C6H5-CH2OH+ and O2. produces benzaldehyde, H+, and O2.
-In the oxygenated medium, O2 is first reduced by generated electrons, and the obtained O2. preferentially combines with the C6H5-CH2OH+.
+Electron and hole pairs on the anode (Au/TiO2) surface are generated by solar light, and the adsorbed benzyl alcohol molecules on the anode are oxidized by h^+ to the benzyl alcohol active cation (C6H5-CH2OH+), while oxygen molecules reduce to the superoxide radicals O2-- (see the scheme in Fig. 7).
+After that, the combination of C6H5-CH2OH+ and O2-- produces benzaldehyde, H+, and O2.
+In the oxygenated medium, O2 is first reduced by generated electrons, and the obtained O2-- preferentially combines with the C6H5-CH2OH+.
 Consequently, the benzyl alcohol can be oxidized to benzaldehyde with high selectivity.
 In this system O2 acts as a catalyst.

-The structure of this dual electrode photoelectrochemical cell is an isolated Z-scheme (Figure 7).
-The produced H+ by the BA oxidation reaction on the anode transfers through the PEM (perfluorinated cation exchange membrane) to the cathode area and is reduced by e- to produce H2.
-Meanwhile, the generated electrons on the anode are transferred through the metal wire and combined with the generated holes at the cathode, which further improves the efficiency of anodic oxidation and cathodic H2 production reactions.
-The anodic oxidation reaction of the whole system is the rate-determining step; consequently, the H2 production efficiency depends on the anodic oxidation reaction.
+The structure of this dual electrode photoelectrochemical cell is an isolated Z-scheme (Fig. 7).
+The produced H^+ by the BA oxidation reaction on the anode transfers through the PEM (perfluorinated cation exchange membrane) to the cathode area and is reduced by e^- to produce H_2 .
+Meanwhile, the generated electrons on the anode are transferred through the metal wire and combined with the generated holes at the cathode, which further improves the efficiency of anodic oxidation and cathodic H_2 production reactions.
+The anodic oxidation reaction of the whole system is the rate-determining step.